Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-12pt \centerline{\it Does there exist any non regular Lie group in the sense of Omori ?} 12pt Let us comment more this question.
-There are actually many groups for which we cannot prove the existence, or the non existence, of the exponential map.
-For example, the Fr\"olicher Lie group $Diff_+(]0;1[),$ which is not a Lie group because there is no known atlas on it, is not regular.
-On the other hand, there are groups of units of a (``nice'') algebra, modelled on a complete, Mackey complete, locally convex topological vector space, which are proved to be regular \cite{Glo}.
-Indeed, the ``minimal reasonable setting'' for infinite dimensional Lie groups is difficult to determine \cite{Neeb2007}.
-Let us now prove that there exists a Lie group, modelled on a locally convex topological vector space, which is not Omori-regular.
+Let us comment more on this question.
+There are actually many groups for which we cannot prove existence of the exponential map, even in the extended sense of \cite{KM} or Definition \ref{reg1}.
+For example, the Fr\"olicher Lie group $Diff_+(\,]0,1[\,),$ which is not a Lie group because there is no known atlas on it, is not regular.
+On the other hand, there are interesting groups which are regular, for example the group of units of a (``nice'') algebra, modelled on a complete, Mackey complete, locally convex topological vector space, see \cite{Glo}: the ``minimal reasonable setting'' for infinite dimensional Lie groups is indeed difficult to determine \cite{Neeb2007}.

+Let us now prove that there exists a Lie group modelled on a locally convex topological vector space, which is not Omori-regular.
+We consider Omori's definition of a regular Lie group in a specialized setting.